eminyazan/cropsaver/README.md

 # CropSaver

-#### CropSaver is private for now as I purchased the API.
-API keys are related to my credit card.
-I will share it as open-source after completing the reviews.

 #### CropSaver is a Flutter application.
 You can download the apk file from the link below.

 #### - [Download CropSaver](https://drive.google.com/file/d/1GGf6yhLH1_RLh2SZsOrDuz7UqX-kjP_Q/view?usp=drivesdk)